EppieApp/eppieapp.github.io/content/post/addresses.md

 summary = 'A four step tutorial for using decentralized messaging in Eppie CLI'
 +++

+{{< figure src="/addresses.png" >}}

 So, we are building a peer-to-peer email system where users truly own their addresses and data.
-We’ve already talked [about data](https://hackernoon.com/privacy-is-medieval?ref=hackernoon.com) — today, let’s focus on addresses.
+We’ve already talked [about data](https://blog.eppie.io/post/feudal/) — today, let’s focus on addresses.

 ## Who owns your email address?